kevinveenbirkenbach/cymais/roles/backup-directory-validator/README.md

 ## Description

-This Ansible role pulls the [directory-validator](https://github.com/kevinveenbirkenbach/directory-validator.git) repository to a predefined location.
+This Ansible role installs the [directory-validator](https://github.com/kevinveenbirkenbach/directory-validator.git).
 It is used by the backup-docker-to-local and cleanup-failed-docker-backups roles to verify whether backups have been successfully created.

 ## Overview